Mohannad Abu Taha

-Mohannad Mahmoud Saleh Abu Taha (مُهَنَّد مَحْمُود صَالِح أَبُو طٰهٰ; born 2 February 2003) is a Jordanian footballer who plays as a winger for Iraq Stars League club Al-Quwa Al-Jawiya, and the Jordan national team.
+Mohannad Mahmoud Saleh Abu Taha (مُهَنَّد مَحْمُود صَالِح أَبُو طٰهٰ; born 2 February 2003) is a Jordanian footballer who plays as a winger or left-back for Saudi Pro League club Neom, and the Jordan national team.

 Club career

 Al-Wehdat

 Born in Amman, Abu Taha is a youth product of Al-Wehdat.
 He was promoted to the first team in 2021 at the age of 18.

 In January 2023, Abu Taha nearly joined the reserves team of Belgian Pro League side Gent on a 6-month loan deal with option to buy, but the deal was not completed because the transfer window closed before the player registered.

 He had played an important role in the 2023–24 Jordan FA Cup, where he had scored one of the goals in the final against Al-Hussein.
 He was noted for having played at a variety of wing and central positions while at Al-Wehdat.

 With his contract running out towards the end of the 2023–24 season, Abu Taha had refused a contract extension from Al-Wehdat, as he desired to play professionally abroad.